 Once you get that right you’re half way there.
 Knowing the features of each planet takes you that bit further and staying informed with ‘what’s appearing in the sky tonight news’ will set it off.

-Having these skills means you can find planets even when you don’t have devices at hand to direct you.
+Having these skills and practising will mean you’ll find the planets even without having the devices at hand to direct you.

 You can see five planets with the naked eye: Mercury, Venus Mars, Jupiter, and Saturn.
 Here are some tips on seeing them.